List of Oz characters (post-Baum): Peter Brown

-The Leopard with the Changeable Spots later starred in the story "Spots in Oz" where he and the Hungry Tiger investigate a spell that causes all the spots to disappear.
+Peter entered the public domain on January 1, 2023, with subsequent appearances scheduled to be become available for other authors to use on January 1, 2025 and 2027.

+Pigasus

+Pigasus is a flying pig who first appears in Thompson's Pirates in Oz (1931).
+As with Pegasus, his riders gained the gift of poesy, being magically compelled to speak in rhyming jingles while on his back.
+The character also played a major role in Thompson's The Wishing Horse of Oz (1935).

 Pinny and Gig

-Pinny and Gig are two guinea pigs from Ohio who debut in The Hidden Valley of Oz.
+Pinny and Gig are two guinea pigs from Ohio who debut in Rachel Cosgrove Payes' The Hidden Valley of Oz (1951).
 They came with Jam and Percy to the Land of Oz where Jam's kite landed in Gillikin country.
 After escaping from Terp the Terrible's castle, Pinny and Gig did not have the taste for adventure and moved in with a farmer and his wife who allowed Jam to stay at their farm for the night.

 Prince Pompadore

-Prince Pompadore (called Pompa for short) is the prince of Pumperdink who first appears in Kabumpo in Oz.
+Prince Pompadore (called Pompa for short) is the prince of Pumperdink who first appears in Thompson's Kabumpo in Oz (1922).
 He is the son of King Pompus.
 Kabumpo the Elephant is his mentor and bodyguard.
 The plot focuses on Kabumpo and Pompa as they search for the "proper princess" described in a disturbing prophecy delivered to the Pumperdink palace.
 After many slapstick-filled misadventures, Pompa finds his intended mate, Princess Peg Amy of Suntop Mountain.
 While Kabumpo becomes a mainstay in Thompson's work, Pompa fades into the background, with his "niche" in the Kabumpo adventures taken by Randy of Regalia.
-Pompadore appears in The Purple Prince of Oz 10 years later when his family is kidnapped by the wicked fairy Faleero.
-He and Peg Amy are shown to have a daughter, Pajonia, giving Pompa the distinction of being the only human character explicitly stated to have fathered a child during the "present day" portions of Thompson's Oz books.
+Pompadore appears in Thompson's The Purple Prince of Oz ten years later when his family is kidnapped by the wicked fairy Faleero, he and Peg Amy are shown to have a daughter, Pajonia, giving Pompa the distinction of being the only human character explicitly stated to have fathered a child during the "present day" portions of Thompson's Oz books.